leoncc24/Projects/looker_studio_GA4_ecom/README.md

 ## Project Overview

-This project simulates the **daily workflow** used by SEO agencies when managing Google Analytics 4 (GA4) for clients However due to confidentaility, this project is using realistic data public in the BigQuert market instead of a real website GA4 data
+This project simulates the **daily workflow** used by SEO agencies when managing Google Analytics 4 (GA4) for clients However due to confidentiality, this project is using realistic data public in the BigQuert market instead of a real website GA4 data

 1. **GA4 Implementation** (skipped)
    GA4 property is added to the client website via Google Tag Manager